open-sauced/docs/docs/community/glossary.md

 ## PR Velocity

-PR Velocity measures the percentage and amount of days that pull requests that are merged.
-It is a great way to track the progress of your open-source contributions.
+ PR Velocity tracks how quickly PRs are being merged in by identifying the average time to completion from Pull Request.

 ## Activity